Release 3,300 Tablighi members from quarantine centres says plea in HC

 New Delhi, May 14: A plea has been filed in the Delhi High Court seeking the release of persons related to the Tablighi Jamaat.

-The plea alleges that they are detained or more than 35 days in thr name of quarantine.
+The plea alleges that they are detained or more than 35 days in the name of quarantine.

 The matter will come up for hearing tomorrow.